jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

     }
 ```

-If the PMD is not a valid address, as in, it is equal to the value 0, we allocate a baby-boot page and log that we have done so.
+If the _PMD_ is not a valid address, as in, it is equal to the value zero, we allocate a baby-boot page and log that we have done so.
 Recall two points:

-1. The PUD page was initalized to all 0s when setting up the boot table, so checking the PMD pointers in said PMD page for a falsey value is a valid check
+1. The _PUD_ page was initialized to all 0s when setting up the boot table, so checking the _PMD_ pointers in said _PUD_ page for a falsy value is a valid check
-2. The first PMD page representing the first 1GB of memory is already allocated, so no baby-boot page is allocated for the first 1GB
+2. The first _PMD_ page covering the first 1GB of memory is already allocated, so no baby-boot page is allocated for the first 1GB

 ```C
     pmd_index = (start >> PMD_SHIFT) & (TABLE_INDEX_MASK);